Rameshmamuduru/Java_for_Testing/06_OOPS.md

 | **Inheritance**   | One class acquiring properties/methods from another class                |
 | **Polymorphism**  | One thing behaving in different ways                                     |
 | **Abstraction**   | Hiding implementation details and showing only what is necessary         |

+### Class, Object and Methods:

+**Class**
+A class is a **user-defined reference data** type that acts as a **blueprint for creating objects**.
+It contains variables (data/state) and methods (behavior) that define the characteristics and functionality of its objects.

+**Object**
+An object is an instance of a class that has its own state and can access the behavior defined by that class.

+**Methods**
+A method is a named block of code defined inside a class that performs a specific operation or behavior.
+It can accept input through parameters and may return a value.